JupyterLab

 Accessing a local webserver in the browser

 Certain python packages come as webserver-based extensions, and you need to open them in a browser window to interact with them.
-Due to how Nuvolos applications are encapsulated, you cannot just start a new server processes in your Nuvolos app and access it from your local browser.
+Due to how Nuvolos applications are encapsulated, you cannot just start a new server process in your Nuvolos app and access it from your local browser.

 1. Make sure you're using a JupyterLab app with version > 3.0.0